-Research: Product-level ESG risk looms large for multinationals
+Research: Product-level sustainability risk looms large for multinationals

 A perfect storm of environmental crises, pandemic and economic uncertainty has spurred a global reckoning on public health, sustainability, worker safety, wellness and corporate responsibility.